ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-and-px4-compatible-rc-transmitter-and-receiver-systems.rst

 .. tip::

-   The parameter to enable the SBUS output from the PixHawk is BRD_SBUS_OUT.
+   The parameter to enable the SBUS output from the PixHawk style autopilots is :ref:`BRD_SBUS_OUT<BRD_SBUS_OUT>` .
 This is only to pass SBUS externally to other devices, like servos.
 Not to connect a receiver to RCin or SBus In.

 Spektrum Satellite Receivers
 ============================